-I know because I said these things, say these things, many times.
+I say these things, many times in my work.
 It’s a mantra for me.
 Tweeting, Posting, Liking, and Commenting are great, but they are simply “activity.”
-If you approach social media with an “activity-based” mindset, then activity is all you are going to get.
+If you approach social media with an activity-based mindset, then activity is all you are going to get.
 But guess what?
 You already know the answer.
 Activity does not generate revenue.
 At least not by itself.
 Activity can be linked to revenue, but you’ve got to do the hard work to draw the connecting lines and show the results.
 And the R in ROI is Return, but for most companies, the R is really REVENUE.

 So how do you build a simple plan?
 What are the basic components?
 We also covered these topics today.